Heaven664/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+The application also allows tracking link's number of visits and number of unique visitors

 ## Final Product